EOSIO/vt-blockchain-bootcamp-starter/docs/instructions.md

 touch addressbook.cpp
 ```

-Now this file in your code editor.
+Now open this file in your code editor.

-Let's create a standard structure for a contract file:
+Let's create the standard structure for a contract within the file:

 ```cpp
 #include <eosiolib/eosio.hpp>